Department of Health | ||

 9. We consulted the following committees:

-Committee on Safety of Medicines - 26 March 1998
+Sub-Committee on Pharmacovigilance - 24 February 1998 Committee on Safety of Medicines - 26 March 1998 Pharmacovigilance Working Party - 13 May 1998

 10. We also sent reminder letters or had ongoing correspondence during these dates with various MA holders and other regulatory authorities which centred on clarification of our initial request.
 A sample copy of the reminder infofax we sent is attached.